dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 1. **Build from source** – Download the source files from GitHub and compile the library files yourself.
 2. **Use precompiled scripts** – Use the precompiled resource scripts from npm or the CDN for a quicker setup.
-3. **Self-host resources** - Self-host both DDS and its dependencies on your web server.
+3. **Self-host resources** - Self-host both MDS and its dependencies on your web server.

 <div class="multi-panel-switching-prefix"></div>